 With several restrictions, the FODMAP diet comes with benefits also.
 These are:

-FODMAP diet help with long-term reductions in IBS symptoms.
+FODMAP diet helps with long-term reductions in IBS symptoms.
 For example, in one study, 57% of IBS sufferers experienced a satisfactory improvement in symptoms five years after the low FODMAP diet approach began.

 Histamine is a powerful inflammatory signal and an immunological response.
 One clinical research found that a low FODMAP diet for three weeks (21 days) led to an eight-fold reduction in urine histamine.